generoi/genero-design-system/README.md

 ### Build and deploy Storybook to Github Pages

 Build static storybook to /docs folder.
-This is from where Github Pages will render.
+This is the folder from where Github Pages will render.

 ```sh
 npm run build